We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 By validating OEM evidence, it will be possible to deliver a ‘SAIL Mark’ against a particular make & model of UAS, aligned to the SAIL levels within SORA in which it is safe to operate.

-We anticipate a consultation on this in early 2024 with the scheme live in Q3/4 2024.
+We anticipate a consultation on this in Q3 2024 with the policy live in Q2 2025.
 This date represents the planned publication dates of policy material for the RAE scheme.
 It is anticipated that additional time will be required for potential RAE organisations to develop their applications and for the CAA to assess and approve RAEs under the new scheme.